C-Lee-Hamilton/Showdown-Layout/Discord/readme.md

 * Centered message input bar

 ### Use
-###### Write new style in Stylus, under "Code 1" select "URLs on domain".
+###### Write new style in Stylus, under "Code 1" select "URLs on domain", then add "Discord.com".
 Copy and paste text from css document then save.
 Enable or disable based on preference.